cyanskies/another-toml-cpp/README.md

 	auto root_table = toml::parse(toml_str, toml::no_throw);
 	auto success = root_table.good();

+#### TOML Structure
+When a toml source is parsed, it is converted into a node tree structure and a root table node is returned.
+- Table nodes can contain child tables, keys, and array tables.
+- Inline table nodes contain the same kind of nodes as tables.
+- Key nodes usually contain a single value node, but may also contain an inline table node, or an array node.
+- Array nodes contain value nodes, but can also contain arrays or inline tables.
+- Array table nodes contain table nodes(these tables don't have names, as their name in a toml file is the name of the array table)

+#### Access Child Nodes
 Call `get_first_child()` to access a nodes child node.

 	auto first_child = root_table.get_first_child();